ndebuhr/cloud-native-workstation/README.md

 # To generate a value for the Keycloak encryption key
 head /dev/urandom | tr -dc A-Za-z0-9 | head -c16
 ```
-Use these for the `keycloak.clientSecret` and `keycloak.encryptionKey` Helm values - replacing the defaults for security.
+Use these for the `keycloak.clientSecret` and `keycloak.cookieSecret` Helm values - replacing the defaults for security.

 ### Domain